 Prof. Natasha Powell

 The proposed method was used to optimize the on-chip link circuit.
-The proposed method uses three algorithms simultaneously.
-The three algorithms used simultaneously are divide-and-conquer (DnC), particle swarm optimization (PSO) and artificial intelligence (AI).
+The proposed method uses three algorithms simultaneously : divide-and-conquer (DnC), particle swarm optimization (PSO) and artificial intelligence (AI).
 The problem to be optimized by the proposed method is to optimize the on-chip link circuit sizing parameter.
 The on-chip link circuit is shown in the figure below.
+(Fig.1)

 [Fig 1] An on-chip link and key design parameters.

-As you can see in the figure above, all characters represented by text are sizing parameters that need to be optimized.
-The sizing parameters of the corresponding on-chip link circuit reach dozens.
+As seen in the figure above, all characters represented by text are sizing parameters that need to be optimized.
+The sizing parameters of the corresponding on-chip link circuit reach a quantity of dozens.
 Optimizing all dozens of sizing parameters takes a long time.
 Therefore, it is necessary to reduce the number of parameters to be optimized.
 It should be noted here that one sizing parameter affects the other sizing parameters.
-Parameters whose values are determined by being influenced by other parameters using the property do not need to be optimized.
-In other words, after dividing one large circuit into small modules, each module can be optimized for each module by sharing only parameters that are affected by each other.
+Thus, parameters whose values are determined by the influence of other parameters using the property do not need to be optimized.
+In other words, after dividing one large circuit into small modules, each module can be optimized for each module by sharing only parameters that are affected by one another.
 This is called divide-and-conquer (DnC).
-If you create a database by dividing the on-chip link circuit by module in the DnC method, it is as shown in the figure below.
+If a database is created by dividing the on-chip link circuit by module in the DnC method, it is as shown in the figure below.

 [Fig 2] Database of on-chip link formed by DnC method

-The input and output of each model are the letters written in the direction of the arrow, and the number of sizing parameters to be optimized through this DnC method was reduced to five.
+The input and output of each model are the letters written in the direction of the arrows, and the number of sizing parameters to be optimized through this DnC method was reduced to five.
 The five reduced parameters are Width, Pitch, WLCM, Vs, and Vp, respectively.
 The final outputs from several models are power consumption (Eb) and eye height (Veye).
 Here, power consumption is a value that should be minimized, and eye height is a constraint that must satisfy a value higher than the target value.
-In other words, the power consumption is a value to be optimized, and the eye height is a value that needs to be satisfied only with a value equal to or greater than the minimum value which is not need to be directly optimized.
+In other words, the power consumption is a value to be optimized, and the eye height is a value that needs to be satisfied only with a value equal to or greater than the minimum value which does not need to be directly optimized.
 In summary, this problem was originally a problem of minimizing power consumption with dozens of sizing parameters, but through the DnC method, it was changed to a problem of minimizing power consumption with only five sizing parameters.

-Now, while changing the 5 sizing parameter values, we need to find the 5 specific sizing parameter values (Width, Pitch, WLCM, Vs, and Vp) that minimize the power consumption (Eb) while satisfying the eye height (Veye).
+Now, while changing the five sizing parameter values, we need to find the five specific sizing parameter values (Width, Pitch, WLCM, Vs, and Vp) that minimize the power consumption (Eb) while satisfying the eye height (Veye).
 The most common way to optimize this would be the parameter sweep method, which examines all five sizing parameters, but this takes too long.
-Therefore, it is necessary to perform optimization in a short time by applying a heuristic algorithm to find the optimal value of the five parameters (Width, Pitch, WLCM, Vs, and Vp) with only some combinations of the five parameters.
+Therefore, it is necessary to perform optimization in a short time by applying a heuristic algorithm to find the optimal value of the five parameters (Width, Pitch, WLCM, Vs, and Vp) with only certain combinations of the five parameters.
 The first heuristic algorithm used here is the particle swarm optimization (PSO) algorithm.
 PSO is an optimization technique that mathematically models the behavior of a herd of animals.
 The flowchart of the PSO algorithm is as follows.

 [Fig 3] flowchart of the particle swarm optimization (PSO) algorithm